09

 WeakMaps and Garbage Collection

 Let me expand on that last point a little.
 Say you have your invisibleProperty WeakMap filled up with a bunch of entries mapping various objects to their properties.
 If any of the objects dies, then the corresponding value is no longer kept alive simply by being in that WeakMap.
 (It may not actually die, because something else may refer to it.)
-Moreover, if you discard the invisibleProperty WeakMap itself (by setting invisibleProperty=null and not having anything else that refers to it), then none of those objects will keep the corresponding value alive anymore, or at least not just because they’re in the now-dead WeakMap.
+Moreover, if you discard the invisibleProperty WeakMap itself (by setting invisibleProperty=null and not having anything else that refers to it), then none of those key/value entries will keep the corresponding value alive anymore.

 Mathematically, a WeakMap entry is an edge from a WeakMap WM and a key K to some value V:

 In order for the entry to keep V alive, both WM and K have to be alive.
-If either is dead, then the entry has no effect.
+If either is dead, then the entry has no effect on V’s liveness, and in fact is unobservable.
+(You can’t look something up in a weakmap that you don’t have.
+And you can’t look up a key that you don’t have either.
+So whether the entry exists or not makes no difference to you.)

 WeakMap GC Implementation